SMRhadou/SMRhadou.github.io/_pages/about.md

 ---

-We formulate the world in optimization terms, namely objectives, constraints, and tradeoffs, then hand it to learning to solve.
-Too often, learning chases performance while ignoring the language that defines the problem.
-My work brings optimization into learning, so structure and guarantees shape what models learn and how they behave.
+We formulate the world in optimization terms, namely objectives, constraints, and tradeoffs, then hand it to learning to make decisions.
+Too often, learning chases performance while leaving that formulation behind.
+My work brings optimization into learning, so structure and guarantees guide what models learn and how they behave.

 I am Samar (pronounced as Summer or /ˈsʌmə(ɹ)/), a PhD candidate at the <a href="https://www.upenn.edu/">University of Pennsylvania</a>.
 I work under the supervision of Prof. <a href="https://alelab.seas.upenn.edu/alejandro-ribeiro/">Alejandro Ribeiro</a>.